iifl-logo

 The details of the Committees along with their composition, number of meetings held and attendance at the meetings is provided in the Report on Corporate Governance Report which forms part of the Annual Report.

-20. POLICY ON DIRECTORS APPOINTMENTAND
+16. POLICY ON DIRECTORS APPOINTMENTAND REMUNERATION

 A Nomination and Remuneration Policy formulated and adopted by the Board of Directors, pursuant to the provisions of Section 178 and other applicable provisions of the Companies Act, 2013 and Rules thereto inter alia define the Companies policy on Directors appointment and remuneration by the Nomination and Remuneration Committee.

-21. CORPORATE GOVERNANCE
+17. CORPORATE GOVERNANCE

-22. MANAGEMENT DISCUSSION AND ANALYSIS
+18. MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 In terms of the provisions of Regulation 34(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Management Discussion and Analysis Report on the operations of the Company is set out in this Annual Report.

-23. DIRECTORS RESPONSIBILITY STATEMENT
+19. DIRECTORS RESPONSIBILITY STATEMENT

 Pursuant to the provisions of Section 134(3)(c) and 134(5) of the Companies Act, 2013, the Board of Directors, to the best of their knowledge and ability, confirm that -

-(a) In the preparation of the annual accounts for the year ended March 31, 2024, the applicable Indian Accounting Standards read with requirements set out under Schedule III to the Act, have been followed and there are no material departures from the same;
+(a) In the preparation of the annual accounts for the year ended March 31,2025, the applicable Indian Accounting Standards read with requirements set out under Schedule III to the Act, have been followed and there are no material departures from the same;

-(b) The Directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company as at March 31, 2024 and of the profit of the company for that period;
+(b) The Directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company as at March 31,2025 and of the profit of the company for that period;

-(c) The Directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+(c) The Directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities ;

-(d) The Directors have prepared the annual accounts on a going concern basis;
+(d) The Directors have prepared the annual accounts on a ‘going concern basis;

 (e) The Directors, have laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and were operating effectively; and